 Work environment and equal opportunities

-With a few exceptions, the Work Environment Act gives students the same right as employees to a good physical, organisational and social environment.
-These areas are important for making your time as a student as good as possible, as well as for preventing ill health and accidents.
+Under the Swedish Work Environment Act, students—with only a few exceptions—have the same rights as employees to a sound physical, organisational, and social work environment.
+These areas are essential for ensuring a safe and healthy study experience and for preventing ill health and accidents.

-Physical environment includes things like noise, ventilation, lighting and ergonomics.
-The physical environment should help prevent accidents, and be safe and accessible.
+This includes things like noise levels, ventilation, lighting, accessibility, and ergonomics.
+The physical environment should be safe, prevent accidents, and be accessible to everyone.

-• Organisational environment refers to factors such as requirements and workload.
-For example, it can be about whether you have enough time to recover after an examination before the next course starts, whether communication from course coordinators is clear regarding exams, reading lists and deadlines, or whether there are enough teaching resources and conditions in place for you to have a chance to meet the course requirements.
+This involves factors such as workload and demands.
+For example, whether you have enough time to rest between exams, whether information from teachers is clear regarding exams, readings, and deadlines, and whether there are adequate teaching resources and conditions for you to meet course requirements.

-• Social environment concerns how you are treated by staff and fellow students, whether the social environment feels safe, whether relationships are respectful and whether collaboration works well.
+This relates to how you are treated by staff and fellow students, whether the social environment feels safe, and whether relationships and collaboration function respectfully.

 Equal opportunities